 Amtrak’s pandemic response is within that of the rest of the travel industry.
 Amtrak long-distance trains continue to run, but now three days a week for most routes.
 Somes state-sponsored trains are still canceled, but others started with limited-service based on the current demand and safety.

-If social distancing or wearing a mask is not your thing, maybe now is not the right time to travel, or driving is your best option.
+If social distancing or wearing a mask is not your thing, maybe now is not the right time to travel by any means other than driving.

 Do You Have An Amtrak Trip Planned?

-If you have a trip planned with Amtrak, as of 5/20/2020, you can make changes or cancel your trip until August 31, 2020, without a fee until Oct 31, 2020.
+If you have a trip planned with Amtrak, as of 5/20/2020, you can make changes until the end of the year, without a fee, and cancel without a fee until Oct 31, 2020.
 For the latest info, click here.

 Many changes are possible via the app or website, but with cancellations, calling 1-800-USA-RAIL is the ONLY WAY to receive a full refund or voucher for any canceled ticket.
 If you redeemed points for your trip, call 1-888-707-6600.

 I had essential travel during this pandemic.
 During this time, I had a few trains canceled on me and had to move dates of other tickets, and the Amtrak phone agents were accommodating with all that is going on.